jnozzi/cocoadev.com/markdown/InstanceCounting.md

  *                 of the instance counting can be deallocated within the scope of
  *                 the instance counting.
  *
- *                 The dictionary returned by General/IXAllInstanceCounts has class objects
+ *                 The dictionary returned by IXAllInstanceCounts has class objects
- *                 as keys, and instances of the class General/IXCount as values.
+ *                 as keys, and instances of the class IXCount as values.
 Call
- *                 the method -value on the General/IXCount instance to get the instance count.
+ *                 the method -value on the IXCount instance to get the instance count.
- *                 The reason why the values are not General/NSNumbers is that General/NSNumbers are
+ *                 The reason why the values are not NSNumbers is that NSNumbers are
  *                 immutable, and the counts are updated very frequently, you don't
  *                 want to create an throw away massive amounts of objects like that,
  *                 especially when doing memory leak checking...